As a senior pastor, one of the most important things you can do is develop your staff and key leaders.

 But leadership development is one of those really important things that never seems to fit on the schedule.
 With ministries to run, services to lead and problems to solve, it’s likely you never get around to developing your team.

-On the Eisenhower Decision Matrix, leadership development is one of those important but not urgent things, but I want to challenge you to carve out time for it and share some practical ways to make it happen.
+On the Eisenhower Decision Matrix, leadership development is one of those important but not urgent things.
+I want to challenge you to carve out time for it and share some practical ways to make it happen.

 Benefits of Developing Your Team